Bond Questions

 Is West Clermont Local Schools on the upcoming ballot?

 Yes.
-West Clermont Local Schools is on the May 6, 2025 ballot with a combined property and earned income income tax bond levy.
+West Clermont Local Schools is on the May 6, 2025 ballot with a combined property and earned income tax bond levy.

 If passed, what will the levy cost me?